 For some fillers, your skin is first numbed with a local anesthetic.
-(Collagen fillers have a numbing medicine mixed in with them.)
 Then a cosmetic surgeon or dermatologist uses a needle to inject the filler under the skin.
 A treatment session takes about 15 minutes.
 Some fillers are done in repeat sessions a couple of weeks apart.

 What To Expect After Treatment

 After a filler injection, expect some pain, redness, swelling, and possibly itching.
 Swelling may last up to 36 hours.

 If symptoms start to get worse 1 to 3 days after the treatment, call your doctor—you may be getting an infection.

 Why It Is Done